redhat-performance/jetlag/docs/bastion-deploy-bm-byol.md

 In other words, the `create-inventory` playbook is not used with BYOL.
 You must instead create your own inventory file manually, which means gathering information regarding the machines such as NIC names and MAC addresses.
 Therefore, thinking about simplifying this step, it is recommended to group machines of same/similar models wisely to be the cluster's control-plane and worker nodes.

-The recommended way to use jetlag is directly off a bastion machine, where the bastion machine needs 2 interfaces:
+The bastion machine needs 2 interfaces:
 - The interface connected to the network, i.e., with an IP assigned, a L3 network.
 This interface usually referred to as *lab_network* as it provides the connectivity into the bastion machine.
 - The control-plane interface, from which the cluster nodes are accessed (this is a L2 network, i.e., it does not have an IP assigned).